pw4rn3r/ECE382/notes/L13/index.md

             - think about how you break your program into subroutines
             - just because it works doesn't mean your code is good
     - Bonus and weaknesses
-        - Weakness: knowing that the last character is `#` and that key is two bytes
+        - Weakness: knowing that key is two bytes
         - Techniques
             - Weakness combined with guess and check
             - Frequency analysis